October 19, 2020

-We are currently looking for columnists.
+We are not currently looking for columnists.
 We are currently accepting individual essays.
 Essays can be on, but are not limited to, the topics of family, personal experience, and humor.
 Political commentary is sometimes accepted, however as stated above, the Press is not a vehicle for controversy.
 The Press will not run pro-abortion material.

 Unusual art and photography.
 The final image will be reduced to a maximum of 600 wide by 800 high pixels.
-Our preference is to submit an unreduced .jpg or .gif of this size (72-300 dpi) to allow us to present the image in the optimum balance of detail and download time, which varies from image to image.
+Our preference is to submit an unreduced .jpg of this size (72-300 dpi) to allow us to present the image in the optimum balance of detail and download time, which varies from image to image.
 Please accompany photograph or art with a brief description of the topic and the medium/tools used.
 An accompanying essay of 600 words is acceptable, as well.

 We are accepting individual comic submissions (as opposed to series or novellas).